 8. Computer Systems Analyst

-Computer Systems Analysts focus on studying an organization’s existing computer systems, design information systems, and business workflows to help devise more innovative, efficient, and productive solutions.
+Computer Systems Analysts is one of the popular career options after computer engineering which focus on studying an organization’s existing computer systems, design information systems, and business workflows to help devise more innovative, efficient, and productive solutions.
 Since Computer Systems Analysts possess in-depth knowledge of both business and I.T. domains, they help bridge the gap between the business world and information technology (I.T.).